The Cafe Giacomo Aragall is one of Vienna’s most central hidden gem’s.

 Open daily 06.30 hrs until 10.00 hrs

-Our Cafe Giacomo Aragall is open daily as follows:
+Cafe Giacomo Aragall is regularly open for you.

 Friday and Saturday 11.00 am to 9.00 pm